 The Sport is a 3-wheeled stroller (as opposed to the four-wheeled B-Ready, City Select, and Vista), which means it turns on a dime and maneuvers more like a BOB (i.e., a bit more maneuverable, but a bit more tippy as well).
 Think of the Sport as an inline BOB with inferior suspension—thus not really for jogging, but nice for a brisk walk.

 The Sport has a quick, one-hand fold and folds down fairly compactly, especially for a double chassis.
 It fits into almost any trunk, which is a difficult claim for the larger doubles and convertibles.
 You do have to remove the second seat in order to fold it in doubles mode, but this is the case with most convertibles, except for the Britax B-Ready, UPPAbaby Vista and Phil & Teds Dash and Voyager (mentioned below).

-The fully adjustable follow-the-sun canopy isn’t super huge, but it does pivot to cover your kid wherever the sun is hitting him.
 The canopy does not cover the second child, but often the second child is in the shadow of the bigger seat.
-The canopy cleverly includes pockets for extra storage, which you can use for small items like sunglasses and sippy cups.
+Cleverly, the canopy includes pockets for extra storage, which you can use for small items like sunglasses, your phone and sippy cups.
 There’s also a large(ish) underseat basket, but it can be a little difficult to access with kid #2 in the back, which is a very typical problem with double strollers.

 - Compact and affordable

 Designed to be 15 percent smaller than the Sport, the Dot weighs a mere 26 pounds and has a 23-inch width, making it compact enough for busy malls, city streets, subway platforms, and narrow spaces.